How does data validation work?

 Finally, Pablo Rodriguez likely isn’t worth reaching out to via LinkedIn, but you can try him over email and phone all day long.

 Yes, it adds some complexity to how you build your workflow, but it also eliminates a lot of wasted effort in channels that are dramatically less likely to convert to conversations.
 It will create more focus for prospecting success and lead to more sales opportunities.

-Here at The Sales Developers, when we stopped making calls on numbers that we couldn’t validate with our research team (our sales reps don’t waste their time on this), we saw our connection rates double overnight.
+Here at Au Partners, when we stopped making calls on numbers that we couldn’t validate with our research team (our sales reps don’t waste their time on this), we saw our connection rates double overnight.

 Through our data validation processes, our team calls every number, documents every path, tests every email, and reviews every LinkedIn profile.
 You can see how we helped one of our clients achieve 4X their outbound success through our data validation here.